Gypp/zeroclickinfo-spice/CONTRIBUTING.md

 Check out the [Metadata documentation](https://dukgo.com/duckduckhack/metadata) for detailed instructions on how to include your name and links.

 5. Go into GitHub and submit a [pull request!](http://help.github.com/send-pull-requests/) to the **Spice** repository, making sure to use the **Spice** repository's **[Pull Request Template](https://github.com/duckduckgo/zeroclickinfo-spice/blob/master/spice_pr_template.md)**.
 This will let us know about your changes and start the conversation about integrating it into the live code.

+6. We'll deploy your changes, and you get attributed for making that change!